 Travel to me and Travel from me

 If the crane needs to travel toward or away from the slinger signaller, the travel to or from me signal can be used.
 To perform this signal, the crane signaller should use both arms extended bringing them in an upward motion to beckon the crane towards them and pushing the hands away and downwards to indicate to the crane operator to travel away.

 Finally, upon completion of the lifting operations, the slinger signaller should cease operations.
 This instruction means that the lifting operation is finished or that the slinger signaller should no longer be followed by the crane operator.
 This action is performed by extending the arms outwards and bringing them both to the centre of the torso and back out again.
 This should always be shown so the crane operator knows that the activity is completed.

 As this signal isn’t featured on the British Standard of crane signals, we didn’t think it should make the list, however, if you’re planning to work in construction, you may see this signal.
 This signal should be used when the slinger signaller is instructing the crane operator to put the jib down as the load will lower.
 The perform this action, use the jib down action in the same way, while the hand with the thumb pointing downwards clenches and unclenches.
 This will simultaneously raise the load while moving the jib downwards.

-To find out more about working as a slinger signaller, or to arrange training for yourself or a member of your staff – simply get in touch with the team at SB Skills Solutions Ltd. With years of experience providing tailored training to suit a whole host of different requirements, our fully qualified trainers and testers will ensure to provide you with unchallenged levels of expertise, skills, knowledge and professionalism you need to effectively and safely direct lifting operations in the workplace.
+To find out more about working as a slinger signaller, or to arrange training for yourself or a member of your staff – simply book online or get in touch with the team at SB Skills Solutions Ltd. With years of experience providing tailored training to suit a whole host of different requirements, our fully qualified trainers and testers will ensure to provide you with unchallenged levels of expertise, skills, knowledge and professionalism you need to effectively and safely direct lifting operations in the workplace.